Skip to content

 Type inference

-Always use schema to provide the data type.
-Data in DynamoDB streams, SQS messages, and HTTP request bodies is external input — even if you wrote the producer yourself.
+Always use schema when the data crosses a boundary.
+Items in DynamoDB streams, SQS messages, and HTTP request bodies are external input — even if you wrote the producer yourself.
 Schemas evolve, fields get renamed, old records linger in streams after a migration, and a queue may contain messages sent before your latest deploy.
 A schema function is the single place that catches these mismatches at runtime instead of letting bad data silently flow through your logic.

-For runtime validation (recommended), pass a real validation function — Zod, Effect Schema, or plain TypeScript:
+For runtime validation (recommended), pass a real validation function — Zod, Effect Schema, or plain TypeScript — to the options object, and use the builder for everything else:

 import { z } from "zod";